Eye Pressure Control Supplement

 The eye has a hydrolipid barrier: it therefore needs to be supplied with water-soluble antioxidants such as anthocyanins, as well as lipid-soluble ones such as carotenoids, in order to protect the PUFA-rich retina.
 Lutein, zeaxanthin and meso-zeaxanthin are the three carotenoid pigments most highly-concentrated in the retina: they’re also responsible for the macula’s yellow colour.
-Eye Pressure Control combines very well with Lutein 20 mg, Smart Eyes or Macula Plus, a top of the range formulation with a high carotenoid content.
+Eye Pressure Control combines very well with other supplements available to buy at Supersmart Lutein 20 mg, Smart Eyes or Macula Plus, a top of the range formulation with a high carotenoid content.

 Are there any other measures that can be combined with taking Eye Pressure Control?